dovecot/documentation/source/configuration_manual/authentication/proxies.rst

 * ``starttls=any-cert``: Combine starttls and ``ssl=any-cert``.

-Additionally you can also tell Dovecot to send SSL client certificate to the remote server using :ref:`setting-ssl_client_cert` and :ref:`setting-ssl_client_key` settings in dovecot.conf.
+Additionally you can also tell Dovecot to send SSL client certificate to the remote server using :dovecot_core:ref:`ssl_client_cert` and :dovecot_core:ref:`ssl_client_key` settings in dovecot.conf.

-Set :ref:`setting-login_trusted_networks` to point to the proxies in the backends.
+Set :dovecot_core:ref:`login_trusted_networks` to point to the proxies in the backends.
 This way you'll get the clients' actual IP addresses logged instead of the proxy's.

 The destination servers don't need to be running Dovecot, but you should make sure that the Dovecot proxy doesn't advertise more capabilities than the destination server can handle.
-For IMAP you can do this by changing :ref:`setting-imap_capability` setting.
+For IMAP you can do this by changing :dovecot_core:ref:`imap_capability` setting.
 For POP3 you'll have to modify Dovecot's sources for now ``(src/pop3/capability.h)``.
 Dovecot also automatically sends updated untagged CAPABILITY reply if it detects that the remote server has different capabilities than what it already advertised to the client, but some clients